DDataRep27/Logistic-Regression---Bank_Term_Deposit/README.md

 # Logistic-Regression---Bank_Term_Deposit

-## Build a classification model to predict bank term_deposit subscription
+### Build a classification model to predict Whether the client has subscribed a bank's term deposit or not.